 The guide includes a full list of professionals in addition to JPs, that are authorised to certify photographic ID documents.
 These include various registered health professions, public servants, teachers, lecturers and members of the legal profession.

 We can’t finalise your application until we receive your graduate results from your education provider.

 If you’ve submitted everything you need to prove you’ve met the requirements for registration, we aim to finalise your application within two weeks of receiving your graduate results.

 We recommend that you submit your application before you graduate so that it’s ready to finalise when we receive your results.

-For registration enquiries or difficulties in accessing the online application form: 1300 419 495 (within Australia)
+For registration enquiries, difficulties in accessing the online application form or if you are experiencing financial hardship: 1300 419 495 (within Australia)

 For media enquiries: (03) 8708 9200